jzgom067/F25-ITWS2110-TeamSite/lab2/README.md

 ## Braden Lam

 I annotated the Seventh, Eighth, Ninth, and Tenth amendments to the constitution.
 The annotations I made explain what the amendment does in simpler terms, and how it can impact people.
+A struggle I encountered was trying to figure out what some of these amendments were even saying, but a little bit of research clarified everything and helped me explain everything.

 ## Ethan Kusse